ALL Metrics

 The findings of the study are derived from a randomized crossover trial that investigates the effects of passive and active work conditions on central vascular functions and cognitive control in young adults.

 The study was conducted in the ultrasound testing room, department of radiodiagnosis and imaging of a multidisciplinary teaching hospital.
 The study was conducted between September 2021 – December 2021.
 Potential participants were randomised to one sedentary and two active work conditions for four hours, with each study visit was separated by a wash-out period of at least six days.
 The whole study design is depicted in Figure 1.
 The present study explored the relation between the dynamic carotid vascular changes (diameter, velocity, shear rate and blood flow) and executive functions.
-We explored the possible association of cognitive functions and the dynamic carotid artery functions with the lifestyle factors such as physical activity, smoking, alcoholism and body composition.

 Figure 1.
 Design of the present study.